karlseguin/monet/README.md

 ## Prepared Statements
 Any calls to `query` which passes arguments will use a prepared statement.

-Special handling of prepared within a transaction is available via.
+Special handling of prepared within a transaction is available.
 Using `Monet.prepare/3`, prepared statements can be registered with a given name and re-used.
 At the end of the transaction, the prepared statements are automatically deallocated.

 ```elixir
 Monet.transaction(fn tx ->